A Mean-Field Theory for Coarsening Faceted Surfaces: Introduction

-The dynamical scaling behavior of coarsening faceted surfaces recalls the process of Ostwald ripening \cite{ostwald-1900:ripening}, in which small solid-phase grains in a liquid matrix dissolve, while larger grains accrete the resulting solute and grow.
-As this proceeds, the distribution of relative particle sizes tends to a constant state \footnote{ Indeed, it was observed some time ago that facets of alternating orientations on a one-dimensional surface are analogous to alternating phases of a separating two-phase alloy \cite{mullins-1961:linear-facet-growth,cabrera-1963:symposium}, and the Cahn-Hilliard equation \cite{cahn-hilliard-1958:ch-equation} which models phase separation has been used, in modified form, to describe several different kinds of faceted surface evolution \cite{liu-metiu-1993:dynamics_of_phase_separation,golovin-1998:convective_cahn_hilliard_model,norris-davis-2007:dssa}. }.
-In fact, general 2D faceted surfaces fall conceptually into the same class of \keyref{phase-ordering} systems, except that the a vector order parameter reflecting surface normal replaces the scalar order parameter reflecting phase \cite{bray-1994:phase-ordering-kinetics}; other systems exhibiting similar behavior include coarsening cellular networks describing soap froths and polycrystalline films \cite{stavans-1993,fradkow-udler-1994,frost-thompson-1996,thompson-2001,schliecker-2002}, and films growing via spiral defect \cite{schulze-kohn-1999:geometric-spiral-growth}.
-Each of these generalizations is characterized by a network of evolving boundaries which separate domains of possibly differing composition, and exhibit coarsening and convergence toward scale-invariant steady states.
+The dynamic scaling behavior of coarsening faceted surfaces recalls the process of Ostwald ripening \cite{ostwald-1900:ripening}, in which small solid-phase grains in a liquid matrix dissolve, while larger grains accrete the resulting solute and grow in a scale-invariant way at late times.
+Indeed, it was observed some time ago that facets of alternating orientations on a one-dimensional surface are analogous to alternating phases of a separating two-phase alloy \cite{mullins-1961:linear-facet-growth,cabrera-1963:symposium}, and the Cahn-Hilliard equation \cite{cahn-hilliard-1958:ch-equation} which models phase separation has been used, in modified form, to describe several different kinds of faceted surface evolution \cite{liu-metiu-1993:dynamics_of_phase_separation,golovin-1998:convective_cahn_hilliard_model,norris-davis-2007:dssa}.
+More distantly related coarsening systems exhibiting dynamic scaling include coarsening cellular networks describing soap froths and polycrystalline films \cite{stavans-1993,fradkow-udler-1994,frost-thompson-1996,thompson-2001,schliecker-2002}, and films growing via spiral defect \cite{schulze-kohn-1999:geometric-spiral-growth}.
+In all of these cases, the system is characterized by a network of evolving boundaries which separate domains of possibly differing composition, and exhibit coarsening and convergence toward scale-invariant steady states.